callum-hart/mono/misc/documentation notes.md

 # Guides

-- At its core mono is a design pattern - it's just as much an idea as it is a language.
+- At its core mono is a programming paradigm - it's just as much an idea as it is a language.
 - It's selective, focussed on [core concepts]():
 	- improving overriding mechanism of CSS
 	- making CSS easier to reason with